hari255/Data-Engineering/README.md

 # 3. Data Build Tools (DBT)
 In the background, the dbt project (custom_postgres) is carefully set up in dbt_project.yml.
 It tells dbt where to find models, analyses, tests, etc. Also, it defines how the example model should appear—like shaping raw data into a neat table. 📊

-This project is my way of making data tasks simpler and more automated. 🤖 Excited about the potential impact!
-Stay tuned for more updates. 👨‍💻 #DataAutomation #DataEngineering #dbt #Airflow #TechJourney

 # 4. Docker